 This means, that when a trader identifies the inverted hammer pattern and uses it as a trading strategy, the market sentiment is likely to change and a trader will be looking for a good level to enter a long position.

-How to Identify and Use the Inverted Hammer Candlestick Pattern in Forex Trading?
+How to Identify and Use the Inverted Hammer Candlestick Pattern?

 As mentioned, the inverted hammer has a very clear shape and it is fairly easy to identify this pattern on all currency pairs and in any time frame.